ighori/monique/docs/reference.rst

       A list of string arguments the tested value is checked against.
 If one of the tests succeeds, the whole test succeeds.

       .. note:: Each argument must be a string.
-If a value present in a table is not a string, it's converted to a string using :meth:`~mqe.pars.enrichment.EnrichedValue.to_string_key`.
+If a value present in a table is not a string, it's converted to a string using :meth:`~mqetables.enrichment.EnrichedValue.to_string_key`.